 The historic Varsity Match takes place during Hilary term and is the main highlight of the year.
 The rivalry is fierce and its location alternates so that both sides get to host the event biennially.
 It is a fantastic competition which always has an incredible atmosphere.
-Oxford were undefeated in the 2018 Varsity Match, and look to defeat Cambridge in 2019 by a comfortable margin.
+Oxford were victorious in the 2019 Varsity Match, and look to continue their winning streak against Cambridge in 2020.

 The season draws to a close after BUCS Team Championships, which is held in Ponds Forge International Sports Centre, Sheffield.
-OUSC normally perform incredibly well and this year finished 8th in the 1st Division National Finals.
+OUSC normally perform incredibly well and this year placed 7th in the National Championship final.

 Open water swimming

 OUSC also offers a number of open water opportunities, including the annual Open Water Varsity Match against Cambridge which takes place in Henley, along the Royal Regatta course.
 The team also race against Cambridge in the biennial Varsity Channel Relay swim; teams consisting of three women and three men, race as a relay from Dover to Calais.
-Oxford won the most recent event in 2016, finishing in a fantastic 8hrs 54mins.
-The next race will be held in the summer of 2018 and Oxford shall be looking to put together a strong team and defend the title.
+Oxford won the most recent event in 2018, finishing in a fantastic 9hrs 56mins.
+The next race will be held in the summer of 2020 and Oxford shall be looking to put together a strong team to defend their title.

 An annual Cuppers swimming competition allows for inter-collegiate rivalries to flourish in the pool and is a fantastic event to be a part of.
-The 2017 competition saw Magdalen crowned as champions and a very strong Somerville place 2nd.
-Perhaps 2018 will see this change…
+The 2018 competition saw a very strong St Edmund’s Hall crowned as champions.
+Perhaps 2019 will see this change…

 OUSC arranges a number of social events throughout the year, giving members the chance to see each other with their clothes on 😉 … Weekly ‘crewdates’ allows for socialising with other sports teams and the post Varsity Match provides the opportunity to unwind after a tough season.
 Some of the social events are organised in conjunction with Oxford University Water Polo Club, including the post Varsity dinner.
-OUSC has an extensive Old Member’s Society, which organises an annual dinner and garden party.
+OUSC has an extensive Old Member’s Society, which organises an annual dinner.

-Annual subscription to the club costs £50, which includes ASA membership, coaching and social events.
-OUSC members must also purchase Oxford University Sport membership which allows access to the facilities, which costs approximately £88 per year.
-There are discounted 3 year membership packages available.
+Annual subscription to the club costs £50, which includes ASA membership and coaching.
+OUSC members must also purchase Oxford University Sport membership which allows access to the facilities, which costs approximately £93 per year.
+There are discounted 3 year membership packages available for £190.
 Some colleges pay for university membership fees, so it’s worth contacting each college directly to see what they provide.